gastronomuae/gastronom-ai-docs/docs/scenarios/05-email-ai-classification-router.md

 spam = Obvious spam, phishing attempts, suspicious payment warnings, fake invoices, cryptocurrency requests, password reset scams, impersonation of banks or couriers, irrelevant bulk emails.

+spam also includes:

+• mailing list messages
+• Google Groups notifications
+• helpdesk ticket updates from external systems
+• automated discussion threads or ticket notifications
+• system generated messages where the sender is not directly contacting Gastronom
+• promotional newsletters unrelated to Gastronom business

+If the email contains headers or indicators such as:

+Precedence: list
+Mailing-list
+List-ID
+List-Unsubscribe
+Google Groups
+Ticket system notifications

+the email is likely an automated mailing list message and should be classified as spam unless the content clearly relates to Gastronom business.

 other = Legitimate email that does not clearly fall into the above categories.

 LANGUAGE NOTE: